NanaLange/CL-HAABSA/README.md

 - OntologyReasoner.py: PYTHON implementation for the ontology reasoner.

-- getBERTusingColab.py: file used to extract the BERT word embeddings.

-- prepareBERT.py: file used to prepare the final BERT embedding matrix, training and testing datasets.

-- prepareELMo.py: extract the ELMo word emebddings and prepare the final ELMo embedding matrix, training and testing datasets.
+- getBERTusingColab.py, prepareBERT.py, prepareELMo.py: files used to extract the BERT, respectively, ELMo word embeddings and prepare the final BERT, respectively, ELMo embedding matrix, training, and testing data sets.